 *for a caramelized onions recipe any type of onion will do the trick!
 Yellow onion tends to be a tad sweeter but red onion keeps its color better.

 *To get an in depth tutorial on how to thinly slice these onions, reference our step by step guide on how to cut vegetables!

 Step-by-Step Cooking Instructions for this pan seared caramelized onions recipe

 Slice the onions.
 Cut the onion from tip to tail in half, and slice into the uncut side of the onion, making the slices of onions as thin as possible.

 Heat 2 tbsp of olive oil and the butter over medium high heat in a skillet.

 Add the sliced onions, sprinkle with 1 tsp salt and sauté for 10-15 minutes, stirring occasionally.
 I recommend staying by the pan.

 Once the onions are opaque, wilted, and begin to turn brown in color, add the sugar.
 Cook for just a couple minutes more.
 Remove from the pan and set aside.

 Plate your caramelized onions and enjoy with a protein of your choice.

-Protein that go great with this caramelized onion recipe include pan seared shrimp, beef or chicken to name a few.
+Protein that go great with this caramelized onion recipe include pan seared shrimp, pan seared flank steak or chicken to name a few.
 A perfect recipe that incorporates protein and this caramelized onion recipe is our New Orleans cajun shrimp recipe, that can also be served over some dirty rice.